moj-analytical-services/dbtools/README.md

 _note: to find out more on this function see the function documentation i.e. `?dbtools::read_sql`_

-Each is a type of dataframe in R and have different querks when converting from Athena datatypes to R datatypes.
+Each is a type of dataframe in R and have different quirks when converting from Athena datatypes to R datatypes.

 - *tibble:* This is the default dataframe choice as it was the only dataframe that converts dates and datetimes (aka timestamps) on read rather than requiring a second parse of the data to convert date and timestamps to their correct types from strings.
 This is a good option if your data is not that large and you like those tidyverse things.
 One downside is that long integers are actually stored as doubles (this is because tibbles currently don't support 64 bit integers - [see issue](https://github.com/tidyverse/readr/issues/633)).